#10x10fall Wardrobe Challenge

 I’m so glad I did this challenge because I learned a lot about myself.
 It was funny to watch all of my emotional reactions and to practice being with the way things are.
 It was not funny to watch how much I try to avoid my feelings through purchasing things, however.
 I’m glad I’m a little more awake to that.
 But I’m also glad that I prioritized this as an act of self care - a desperately needed focus on myself instead of always nurturing my family or only buying things for my kids.

-Stay open to the knowing that a new outfit won’t make me feel better, at least not for very long.
+- Stay open to remembering that a new outfit won’t make me feel better, at least not for very long.

-And let go of those pieces that are no longer serving me, no matter how much I onced loved them.
+- And let go of those pieces that are no longer serving me, no matter how much I once loved them.

 I’m so grateful for all of the ladies who so thoughtfully organized and participated in these challenges.
 They definitely helped me become more aware of the choices I’m making and how I want to do life more generally.